redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 To identify large keys, you can sample the keyspace using the Redis CLI.

-Run `+redis-cli --memkeys+` against your database to sample the keyspace in real time and potentially identify the largest keys in your database.
+Run `redis-cli --memkeys` against your database to sample the keyspace in real time and potentially identify the largest keys in your database.

 ### Remediation

-Addressing a large key issues requires understanding why the application is creating large keys in the first place.
+Addressing a large key issue requires understanding why the application is creating large keys in the first place.
 As such, it's difficult to provide general advice to solving this issue.
 Resolution often requires a change to the application's data model or the way it interacts with Redis.

 ## Alerting

-The Redis Enterprise observability package includes
-[a suite of alerts and their associated tests for use with Prometheus](https://github.com/redis-field-engineering/redis-enterprise-observability/tree/main/grafana#alerts).
-Footnote:[Not all the alerts are appropriate for all environments; for example, installations that do not use persistence have no need for storage alerts.]
+The Redis Enterprise observability package includes [a suite of alerts and their associated tests for use with Prometheus](https://github.com/redis-field-engineering/redis-enterprise-observability/tree/main/grafana#alerts). **Note:** Not all the alerts are appropriate for all environments; for example, installations that do not use persistence have no need for storage alerts.

-The alerts are packaged with [a series of test](https://github.com/redis-field-engineering/redis-enterprise-observability/tree/main/grafana/tests) that validate the individual triggers.
-You can use these test to validate your modification to these alerts for specific environments and use cases.
+The alerts are packaged with [a series of tests](https://github.com/redis-field-engineering/redis-enterprise-observability/tree/main/grafana/tests) that validate the individual triggers.
+You can use these tests to validate your modifications to these alerts for specific environments and use cases.

 To use these alerts, install [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/configuration/).
 For a comprehensive guide to alerting with Prometheus and Grafana,